-The remedy pediatricians recommend for nausea from the “stomach flu”, upset stomach, and even “car sickness”
+The remedy pediatricians recommend for upset stomach and nausea – even nausea from the “stomach flu” and “car sickness”

 What are the active ingredients in NAUZENE Kids?NAUZENE Kids contains the active ingredients Lactic Acid 3x and Wild Hops 3x.

-What is NAUZENE Kids used for?NAUZENE Kids is used for the relief of upset stomach and nausea, including that due to “stomach flu” or overindulgence in food and drink.
+What is NAUZENE Kids used for?NAUZENE Kids is used for the relief of upset stomach and nausea, including that due to “stomach flu”, “car sickness” or overindulgence in food or drink.

 Can I take NAUZENE Kids with my prescription medication(s)?You should ask your doctor or pharmacist if you can take NAUZENE Kids while you are using other medications.